Finance (FIN)

 FIN 463, RETIREMENT PLANNING, 2 Credits

 Focuses on Retirement Planning.
 Develops appropriate retirement plans for individuals and small businesses.
 Examines qualified and non-qualified retirement plans, IRAs, and Social Security.
-Regulatory and tax considerations are also discussed.
+Discusses regulatory and tax considerations.

 Available via Ecampus